-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+entity (the scheme or the AMC) involved in the same.
 Restrictions, if any, on the right to freely retain or dispose of units being RIGHT TO RESTRICT REDEMPTION AND / OR SUSPEND REDEMPTION OF THE UNITS (as per clause 1.12 of Master Circular): offered.
 The Fund at its sole discretion reserves the right to restrict Redemption (including switch-out) of the Units (including Plan /Option) of the Scheme of the Fund upon occurrence of the below mentioned events for a period not exceeding ten (10) working days in any ninety (90) days period subject to approval of the Board of Directors of the AMC and the Trustee.
 The restriction on Redemption (including switch-out) shall be applicable where the Redemption (including switch-out) request is for a value above Rs.
-2,00,000/-(Rupees Two Lakhs).
+2,00,000/- (Rupees Two Lakhs).
 Further, no restriction shall be applicable to the Redemption / switch-out request upto Rs.
-2,00,000/- (Rupees Two Lakhs).
-It is further clarified that, in case of redemption request beyond Rs.
+2,00,000/- (Rupees Two Lakhs), no restriction shall be applicable on first Rs.
 2,00,000/- (Rupees Two Lakhs), no restriction shall be applicable on first Rs.
 2,00,000/- (Rupees Two Lakhs).
 The Trustee / AMC reserves the right to restrict Redemption or suspend Redemption of the Units in the Scheme of the Fund on account of circumstances leading to a systemic crisis or event(s) that severely constrict market liquidity or the efficient functioning of the markets.
 A list of such circumstances under which the restriction on Redemption or suspension of Redemption of the Units in the Scheme of the Fund may be imposed are as follows: Liquidity issues- when market at large becomes illiquid affecting almost all securities rather than any issuer specific security; or 2.
 Market failures / Exchange closures; or 3.
 Operational issues; or 4.
 If so directed by SEBI.
 It is clarified that since the occurrence of the abovementioned eventualities have the ability to impact the overall market and liquidity situation, the same may result in exceptionally large number of Redemption requests being made and in such a situation the indicative timelines, if any mentioned by the Fund in the scheme offering documents, for processing of requests for Redemption may not be applicable.
 Any restriction on Redemption or suspension of Redemption of the Units in the Scheme(s) of the Mutual Fund shall be made applicable only after specific approval of the Board of Directors of the AMC and Trustee Company and thereafter, immediately informing the same to SEBI.
 The AMC / Trustee reserves the right to change / modify the provisions of right to restrict Redemption and / or suspend Redemption of the Units in the Scheme of the Fund.
 Cut off timing for subscriptions/ redemptions/ switches The below cut-off timings and applicability of NAV shall be applicable in respect of valid applications received at the Official Point(s) of Acceptance on a Business Day: This is the time before which your A] For Purchase (including switch-in) of any amount: